 \section{Discussion}

-In a classification task, since there is no need to map the data back into their original space, no \emph{invertibility} condition is required for the embedding (mapping).
-As long as there is one \emph{and only one} corresponding element in the embedded space, and no two datapoints in the original space have the same mapped datapoint in the destination space (i.e., \emph{injective} mapping) mapping is acceptable.
-However, in a generation task, the generated data must be de-embedded and mapped back into the original space.
+In a typical classification task, since there is no need to map the data back into their original space, no \emph{invertibility} condition is required for the embedding.
+As long as there is one \emph{and only one} corresponding element in the embedded space, and no two datapoints in the original space have the same mapped datapoint in the destination space (i.e., \emph{injective} mapping), mapping is acceptable.
+However, in generation tasks, the generated data must be de-embedded and mapped back into the original space.
 Therefore, the mapping must be \emph{bijective}.
-That's why the spectrograms are useful in classification tasks but not in generation tasks.
+That is why the spectrograms are useful in classification tasks but not in generation tasks.

-Each ECG beat in our dataset have 64 timesteps.
-Therefore, each time, 64 pieces of information is generated per heartbeat with the WGAN-GP model, $100\%$ of which are \emph{useful information} from the user's perspective.
+Each ECG beat in our dataset has 64 timesteps.
+Therefore with the WGAN-GP model, each time 64 pieces of information are generated per heartbeat, $100\%$ of which are \emph{useful information}, from the user's perspective.
 Whereas in DDPM, $3\times64\times64=12,288$ pieces of information are generated per beat, from which only 64 pieces ($5.2\%$) are useful/extracted and the rest are discarded.
-In the training of the deep learning models, the optimization process finds the optimum values of the trainable parameters in a way that each piece of the generated information be in some certain neighborhood.
-The total error in the loss function is \emph{typically} comprised of $64$ elements in the WGAN-GP and $12,288$ elements in DDPM, per beat.
-Thus, a tighter neighborhood in WGAN-GP (closer to the real beats) and a relaxer one in DDPM is quite natural.
+In the training of the deep learning models, the optimization process finds the optimum values of the trainable parameters in a way that each piece of the generated information are in some certain neighborhood.
+The total error in the loss function is \emph{typically} comprised of $64$ elements in the WGAN-GP and $12,288$ elements in DDPM per beat.
+Thus, a tighter neighborhood in WGAN-GP (closer to the real beats) and a more relaxed one in DDPM is quite natural.